 A skilled attorney will be able to look closely at the facts and scrutinize the evidence and the State’s case to fully develop any defenses that the evidence supports.

-If you have been accused of credit card fraud, forgery, or any other crime that falls under the fraud section of the Texas Penal Code, you need an experienced lawyer on your side.
-Matt Bingham is an expert attorney who can handle your case.
-Contact his office today to schedule a free legal consultation.
+If you have been accused of credit card fraud, forgery, or any other crime that falls under the fraud section of the Texas Penal Code, you need an experienced fraud lawyer on your side in Tyler, TX.
+Matt Bingham is a knowledgable attorney who can handle your case.
+Contact his office today to schedule a legal consultation.